 The Southern Cross is now upside down with the Two Pointers to the right and the bright star Canopus to the left.

 In the north, it's possible to see the most distant object visible to the unaided eye, the Andromeda Galaxy.
 From dark country skies this magnificent spiral galaxy can be seen as a faint smudge just above the northern horizon, sitting below and to the right of the square of Pegasus.

 The ISS orbits the Earth every 90 minutes at an average distance of 400 km.
 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will first appear in the north-west and travel directly overhead passing the bright star Fomalhaut before disappearing in the south-east.
+The Station will first appear in the south-west and travel directly overhead passing the bright star Canopus before disappearing in the north-east.

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.

 1st 1977, Chiron, an unusal object in orbit between Saturn and Uranus that is classified as both a comet and an asteroid, is discovered.